ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/sticky.md

 equivalent outputs as a less efficient function](https://www.youtube.com/watch?v=dCNQFHjgotU).
-Normal testing is insufficient in this case as it is often not possible to try every input to a function, meaning it is possible to miss a bug arising from an edge case.[^6]
+Normal testing is insufficient in this case as it is often not possible to try every input to a function, meaning it is possible to miss a bug arising from an edge case.[^4]

-[^6]: Thanks Patrick Redmond for suggesting expanding the section on ways to
+[^4]: Thanks Patrick Redmond for suggesting expanding the section on ways to
       evaluate function equivalence.

 # Should we do this?

-This approach to preserving a cache is definitely a hack: we are altering how functions are assigned to a global namespace.
+This approach to preserving a jit is definitely a hack: we are altering how functions are assigned to a global namespace.
 Anytime code that pulls out the `ast` module, the `inspect` module, or the `globals` function is likely doing something that is probably gross—if we are using all three, then we should